 Useful Links and further reading

-- CCLI and CGI’s Climate Change Disclosures briefing gives an overview of the importance and relevance of climate-related disclosures to board directors, as well as a detailed summary of the mandatory and voluntary standards by jurisdiction.
+- CCLI and Climate Governance Initiative’s Climate Change Disclosures briefing gives an overview of the importance and relevance of climate-related disclosures to board directors, as well as a detailed summary of the mandatory and voluntary standards by jurisdiction.
 Insights are provided into the potential legal risks and opportunities available to the independent director associated with disclosures.

 - Get ready for sustainability disclosures – KPMG Global (home.kpmg) – KPMG guidance for business to prepare for sustainability disclosure requirements under the ISSB.